How Much Is Your Financial Advisor Costing You?

 - Ensure you are working with a fiduciary.
-Work with someone that is a fiduciary who is legally required to put your best interest first.
+Work with someone who is a fiduciary and is legally required to put your best interest first.
 If they are a broker or dually registered as a broker and fiduciary, thank them for the free coffee and move on.

 - Ask the right questions.
-Inquire about their level of knowledge, experience and incentives.
+Inquire about their level of financial knowledge, experience and incentives.